tangix/ci4-zen-zone/routing-filters/README.md

 The ``validateVersionAndUpdate()`` method contains checks to make sure the passed ``item_version`` matches the value stored in the database.
 If there is a match, the database version number is incremented and a 204 response is generated so the front-end knows the update was successful and increments the ``item_version``.

-If another front-end client tries to update the record, a lower ``item_version`` will be passed to the back-end and the update will generate a 409 response and idnicate to the user that the local store of information needs to be refreshed.
+If another front-end client tries to update the record, a lower ``item_version`` will be passed to the back-end and the update will generate a 409 (Conflict) response and the front-end will tell the user to refresh the local store and try editing again.